LorenzoPiu/Bayes_by_backprop_demo/README.md

-# Bayes_by_backprop_demo
+# Bayes by backprop demo
-A simple pytorch implementation of a variational neural network with the Bayes by backprop algorithm
+A simple pytorch implementation of a variational neural network with the Bayes by backprop algorithm.

+Once running the code, a folder with different frames will be created in your system, and then the following video will be displayed: